Microsoft/azure-docs.cs-cz/articles/active-directory/hybrid/how-to-connect-migrate-groups.md

 ```

-Dále použijeme vygenerovaný výstupní soubor `mS-DS-ConsistencyGuid` CSV k razítkování atributu na cílovém objektu v doménové struktuře F2.
+V dalším kroku použijeme vygenerovaný výstupní soubor CSV k razítku `mS-DS-ConsistencyGuid` atributu cílového objektu v doménové struktuře F2:

 ```
 <#
 DESCRIPTION
 ============
-This script will take DN of a group as input and the CSV file that was generated by Import-Group script It copies either the objectGUID or mS-DS-ConsistencyGuid value from CSV file to the given object.
+This script will take DN of a group as input and the CSV file that was generated by the Import-Group script.
+It copies either the objectGUID or the mS-DS-ConsistencyGuid value from the CSV file to the given object.

 #>
 Param(